 For more information contact:

 The Pro Bono Council at Campbell Law School was informally started by two students in 2009 and subsequently became a formalized group in the fall of 2010.
-The Pro Bono Council has grown to 12 student members who are selected as part of a competitive application process each year.
+The Pro Bono Council is comprised of council leadership and student coordinator for each project.